yazici/swift/Documentation/PrettyPrinter.md

 ## Differences from Oppen's Algorithm

-For those who might already be familiar with Oppen's pretty-printing algorithm, described below are ways in which SwiftFormat's pretty-printer differs from Oppen's.
+For those who might already be familiar with Oppen's pretty-printing algorithm, described below are ways in which swift-format's pretty-printer differs from Oppen's.

 ### Absence of a "stream"

 Oppen's algorithm was designed to run like a server.
 It accepts tokens one at a time ad infinitum, so it requires a buffer to accumulate tokens.
 It prints them out as it goes along.
-All of SwiftFormat's tokens are already available as an array in memory, so we don't need a buffer.
+All of swift-format's tokens are already available as an array in memory, so we don't need a buffer.
 We access the token array directly, rather than using a separate `stream`.